 Spritz cookies are crisp and buttery; they're the perfect example of how a cookie of few ingredients can be one of the best you've ever tasted.
-I love using the seeds from a real vanilla bean in my spritz dough along with a tiny hint of cardamom to heighten the toffee notes.
+Use the seeds from a real vanilla bean in the spritz dough along with a tiny hint of cardamom to heighten the toffee notes.

 Why It Works

 - Creaming the butter by machine but stirring in the flour by hand gives you great aeration without overdeveloping gluten for superior crunch and a melt-in-your-mouth texture.

 - Using cold, clean baking sheets ensures that the cookies keep a nice shape as they are piped.